 The level and type of security is also important for many companies.
 Electronic gates and a 24-hour guard are usually expected.

 In the last decade, energy saving and sustainability have emerged as another consideration.
 Tenants value the option of having LED lighting instead of fluorescent, which helps save on utility costs and fulfill corporate energy policies.
+Green initiatives are a consideration stakeholders value highly, as interest continues to grow in ESG related risks and opportunities.
+More participants from Japan’s real estate sector continue to acquire green certifications to pursue an advantage of enhanced reputation, and ultimately attract higher-quality tenants.

 5. Little to no Business Continuity Planning